aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ppsm-to-xls/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPSM to XLS via C++ or Online App" h2="PPSM  to XLS File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PPSM to XLS</h2>

+The Portable Presentation Slide Master (PPSM) file format is used to store presentations created in Microsoft PowerPoint.
+It is a binary file format that stores the presentation in a compressed form.
+However, the XLS file format is used to store data in a tabular format.
+It is a spreadsheet file format created by Microsoft Excel.
+Therefore, it is necessary to convert PPSM to XLS in order to access the data stored in the PPSM file.

+<h2>How Aspose.Total Helps for PPSM to XLS Conversion</h2>

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert PPSM file to XLS within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export PPSM to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to XLS.
+Aspose.Total for C++ is a suite of APIs that enables developers to work with various file formats within their C++ applications.
+It includes Aspose.Slides for C++ and Aspose.Cells for C++.
+By using Aspose.Total for C++, you can easily convert PPSM to XLS within C++ applications in two simple steps.
+Firstly, by using Aspose.Slides for C++, you can export PPSM to HTML.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert HTML to XLS.
+This way, you can easily access the data stored in the PPSM file in a tabular format.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}